comit-network/RFCs/RFC-003-SWAP-Basic.md

 - expiry: `beta_expiry`
 - secret_hash: `secret_hash`

-If Bob decides to abort the swap, Alice waits until `alpha_expiry` and then MUST activate the refund path of alpha-HTLC to retrieve **A**.
+If Bob decides to abort the swap, Alice waits until `alpha_expiry` and then MUST activate the refund path of alpha-HTLC to retrieve alpha-asset.

 ### 3. Alice redeems